Imperial Academy of Arts: Current situation

 The Russian Academy of Arts has been headquartered in Moscow since 1947.
 Its current president is Zurab Tsereteli and its vice-president is Tair Salakhov.

-The historic building on the Neva River in St. Petersburg is used for the Repin Institute of Arts (in Russian: «Институт имени Репина»), full name: Ilya Repin St. Petersburg State Academic Institute for Painting, Sculpture and Architecture, in honor of one of its well-known alumni.
+The historic building on the Neva River in St. Petersburg is used for the Saint Petersburg Repin Academy of Arts, in honor of one of its well-known alumni.
 It is also called the St. Petersburg State Academic Institute of Fine Arts, Sculpture and Architecture (as on its website).